kkliuiev-clgx/cypress-ui-test-app/README.md

 Expected result:

-1. After clicking the [Enter] key: 'Hello' is presented in block 'Comments' below\ 'Write a comment...' field
+1. After clicking the [Enter] key: 'Hello' is presented in block 'Comments' below<br> 'Write a comment...' field